Frezyx/talker/README.md

 Bloc.observer = TalkerBlocObserver();
 ```

-### Using with Talker
+### Using with Talker!
-You can add your talker instance for TalkerDioLogger if your app already uses Talker.
+You can add your talker instance for TalkerBlocLogger if your Appication already uses Talker.

 In this case, all logs and errors will fall into your unified tracking system